 In many scenarios, this is not a concern.
 As more and more dentists migrate to retail spaces, however, ensuring you are the only dentist in the shopping center is key.
 It is usually helpful to carve out exceptions so that you can facilitate strategic alliances--like an orthodontist permitting a pediatric dentist to move in, despite the exclusivity.
 Be aware, also, of the surrounding properties; sometimes it is little comfort to have exclusivity in the small shopping center, when another shopping center owned by a different entity leases space to a competitor less than 100 feet away.

 Relocation, in and of itself, is not necessarily a bad thing.
-Concerns we have seen have been 1) business interruption (landlord's will rarely pay for this), and 2) Landlord's covering the total costs involved in relocating.
-Most dentists fail to understand that enormous time and resources it takes to move even a space or two away.
+Concerns we have seen have been 1) business interruption (landlords will rarely pay for this), and 2) landlords covering the total costs involved in relocating.
+Most dentists fail to understand the enormous time and resources it takes to move even a space or two away.

 Death or Disability

 Most landlords are not inclined to permit the tenant to walk away from the lease before the end of the lease term--at least not without severe penalties.
 A single-dentist office is different, however, and attempts to carve out an exception in the event of death or permanent disability is usually a worthwhile effort.
 The reasons for this involve state law under the Dental Practices Act, and a detailed explanation is outside the scope of this writing, but suffice it to say that granting your estate a little breathing room in the event of a catastrophe can sometimes mean hundreds of thousands of dollars worth of difference.

 Rarely will a landlord concede the right to approve an assignment.
 It's important to create some latitude, however, in the event you decide to take on a partner, restructure your company, or want to sell your practice.